OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/service-bus-relay/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

            {
                using (IProductsChannel channel = channelFactory.CreateChannel())
                {
-                   // Return a view of hello products inventory. return this.View(from prod in channel.GetProducts()
+                   // Return a view of the products inventory. return this.View(from prod in channel.GetProducts()
                                     select
                                         new Product { Id = prod.Id, Name = prod.Name,